Mrigank005/OCR/README.md

 # 🖼️ OCR Text Extractor

 This Python script automates the extraction of text from images using Tesseract OCR.
-It processes all images in the `test_images/` folder and saves the extracted text as `.txt` files in the `extracted_texts/` directory, maintaining the original image filenames.([GitHub][1])
+It processes all images in the `test_images/` folder and saves the extracted text as `.txt` files in the `extracted_texts/` directory, maintaining the original image filenames.

 ---